motioneye-project/motioneyeos/board/nanopi-neo/readme.txt

 =====

 The instructions herein are valid for the FriendlyARM NanoPi NEO, both the 256MiB and 512MiB versions.
-They should also work the the NanoPi NEO Air, but this is untested so far.
+They should also work for the NanoPi NEO Air, but this is untested so far.

 The FriendlyARM Nanopi NEO is a 4x4cm² board with an Allwiner H3 SoC: